jmonasterio/AceWinforms/README.md

 Why do this?
 Because it's hard to find a free WinForms editor control with a BSD license.
 The ace javascript library, and this user control are both BSD.

-Here is a screenshot of Winforms sample app:
+Here is a screenshot of Winforms sample app.
+The dark "control" is the usercontrol from this project.
+You can resize the usercontrol and place it however you like.
+Also, you can load it from a text string and read the text out into another string.

 ![Alt text](/screenshot.jpg "Screenshot.jpg")